Monolayer Graphene on 300 nm SiO₂/Si - Fully Covered

 - · Thickness: 525 +/- 20 μm

 All our samples are subjected to a rigorous QC in order to ensure a high quality and reproducibility of the graphene.
+All our CVD materials are processed in ISO 7 Cleanroom.
 Each batch must pass the following tests:

 - · Optical Microscopy inspection of each individual sample to ensure good transfer quality and purity